Oats: Nutrition, Benefits, Types

-- Beta-glucans, a soluble fiber which has proven effective in lowering blood cholesterol is present in oats and hence can lower the chances of having heart disease.
+- Beta-glucans, a soluble fiber, effective in lowering blood cholesterol is present in oats and hence can lower the chances of having heart disease.

 - They contain a good balance of essential fatty acids, which have been linked with longevity and general good health, and also have one of the best amino acid profiles of any grain.

-No single food can reduce weight.
-Following a well balanced diet and exercising regularly is the best way to reduce weight.
+Fact: No single food can reduce weight.
+Following a well-balanced diet and exercising regularly is the best way to reduce weight.

 All the benefits mentioned above are actually for oats.
-Most people don’t think about oats – they think about oatmeal.
-In fact most people could not identify whole oats if they were sitting in front of them.
+Most people don’t think about oats, they think about oatmeal.
+In fact, most people can not identify whole oats.

 There are many different levels of processing of oatmeal.
-Generally the larger the “flake” – as in rolled oats or the bigger the seed or groat – as in steel cut oats – the less processed it will be, the more nutrients it retains and the slower it will be to digest.
+Generally the larger the “flake”, as in rolled oats, or the bigger the seed or groat, as in steel cut oats, the less processed it will be, the more nutrients it retain and the slower it will digest.
 It will also be slower to cook though.

 Most people think steel cut oats are the least processed since that is how the largest groats are labeled, but some of the most processed oats like instant and baby are also steel cut.

 Tips To Include Oats In Daily Diet

 - Add a tablespoon of oatmeal to curd for a fiber boost.

 - Oats make a tasty crispy coating for chicken or fish.
 Simply dip in egg white, coat with oats and then bake in the oven.